GSA/idmanagement.gov/_fpki/4_fpki_common.md

 View the [Frequently Asked Questions](../common/faq/) page for more information, or email us at fpkirootupdate at gsa dot gov.

 {% include alert-info.html content="We're collaborating with CISA on a series of virtual \"office hours\" sessions to answer your questions in real-time.
-Email fpkirootupdate@gsa.gov to be notified once the sessions are scheduled." %}
+Email fpkirootupdate at gsa.gov to be notified once the sessions are scheduled." %}